 - Your baby has a fever that persists for longer than 24 hours.

 - You are not able to get baby’s temperature down despite giving medication (but make sure you are calculating the dosage correctly).

 - If baby has a skin rash, which may be a concern if coupled with a fever.

 - If baby is refusing fluids or has less wet nappies than usualy.

 - If baby has diarrhoea or vomiting.

-- If baby has difficulty breathing, is breathing faster than usual or has a bad cough.
+- If baby has difficulty breathing or is breathing faster than usual, or if baby has a bad cough.